What the Autumn Budget 2025 means for HR leaders

 What stayed the same (for now)

-Despite speculation leading up to the Budget, several critical elements affecting employee benefits remained unchanged:
+Despite the £2,000 cap on salary sacrifice pensions coming in 2029, several critical elements affecting employee benefits remained unchanged:

 Tax relief on salary sacrifice schemes